Azolo/websockex/README.md

 *DBG* #PID<0.371.0> forcefully closed the connection because the server was taking too long close
 ```

-I could also enable tracing after a process has started like this:
+You could also enable tracing after a process has started like this:

 ```elixir
 iex> {:ok, pid} = EchoClient.start_link()